angela1C/Programming-and-Scripting-Project/README.md

 # 3. Python and other software tools used in this project
 <a name="3.-python-and-other-software-tools-used-in-this-project"></a>
-The purpose of this project is to investigate the Fisher Iris data set described above using python code.
+The purpose of this project is to investigate the Fisher Iris data set described above using Python code.
 Python is a high level interpreted general purpose programming language.
-The python interpreter and its extensive standard library are freely available to all.
-Along with the python standard library, there are many libraries that enhance the usage of python and make it a powerful tool for performing data analytics and machine learning.
+The Python interpreter and its extensive standard library are freely available to all.
+Along with the Python standard library, there are many libraries that enhance the usage of Python and make it a powerful tool for performing data analytics and machine learning.

+The free and open source [Visual Studio code editor](https://code.visualstudio.com/) was used to write the Python code and the Markdown content.
+Visual Studio Code can be downloaded [here](https://code.visualstudio.com/Download).

-### How to download this repository.
+### How to download this repository

 1. Go to the URL for the repository on GitHub at [https://github.com/angela1C/pands-project.git](https://github.com/angela1C/pands-project.git).
 2. Click the green `Clone or download` button